 After graduation, the undergraduate records of all persons receiving a bachelor’s degree are CLOSED once the following fall or spring term has ended.
 Any changes to the permanent record MUST be made within this period of time.

 Bachelor of Arts

 The requirements for the Bachelor of Arts degree mirror those for the Bachelor of Science degree, but Bachelor of Arts candidates must also complete a foreign language through the intermediate (202) level (or the equivalent) with a grade equivalent of 2.00 or higher.
-See the Department of Foreign Languages section in this catalog.
+See the Department of Languages, Literatures, and Cultures section in this catalog.